arminshfatemi/exersices/README.md

-# ِDaily report  22-6-1402
+# ِDaily report  24-5-1402
+### Mistake
+the commit i done for OOP exercises date is wrong
 ### Tasks Overview
-* CRUD
+* OOP exercise
 * authentication
-* course

 ### Tasks Detail
-* learned basic CRUD operation with pymongo(mongodb) in FastAPI
+* done the OOP exercises
-* learned and research about authentication with FastAPI
+* learned about hasing password, chacking username password and return a token
-* finded some source for authentication

 ### Next tasks
-* more research about authentication and security
-* review in python OOP or learn more
+* learning auth better
+* jwt token base auth

 ### Challanges
-no Challanges: no pain no gain
+* problem in understanding of how code work in auth in all courses even Document (need more time or some help)

+### What i have learned
+* some times document is best LOL

 ###Conclusion
-It takes time to get used to working hard :)
+Human grows when he breaks his limits by working hard and enduring  :)